geekzter/azure-minecraft-docker/README.md

 Once provisioned, a dashboard like this becomes available in the Azure Portal:

 ![alt text](./visuals/dashboard.png "Dashboard")
+You can update the dashboard in the portal and re-generate the [template](./terraform/dashboard.tpl) using [templatize_dashboard.ps1](./scripts/templatize_dashboard.ps1).

 ## Resources
 - [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server) on Docker Hub